angrybacon/doomsday-wiki/markdown/articles/2020/03/12/pretty-mean-deck.md

 authors: Doishy
 banner: TO
 kind: ARTICLE
+tags: [LEGACY, MEANDECK]
-title: Is the World Ending? - A Pretty Mean Deck for 2020
+title: Is the World Ending?
+A Pretty Mean Deck for 2020
 ---

 Hi everyone, it's safe to say, (especially looking at the article history from